mbhola/om-ratings/README.md

 ## Pre-requisite

--  Ensure your org is provisioned with Order Management
+-  Ensure you have Partner Business Org and your org is provisioned with Order Management
      - https://partners.salesforce.com/0694V00000KAZwJQAX

 ## Package Features